Italy Declaration of Presence: Full Legal Guide and Official PDF Form (2026)

 Where is the declaration of presence made in Italy?

-The declaration of presence must be submitted to the Questura of the province where you are based, fill out a form (modulo : dichiarazione-di-presenza-stranieri-pdf, attaching the required documentation (e.g. passport, identity document).
+The declaration of presence must be submitted to the Questura of the province where you are based, filling out a form (modulo : dichiarazione-di-presenza-stranieri-pdf, attaching the required documentation (e.g. passport, identity document).

-When should the declaration of presence be made?
+When should the declaration of presence (dichiarazione di presenza) be made?

 Within 8 days of entry into Italy.

-Where can I find th module (modulo) to submit the declaration of presence?
+Where can I find the module (modulo) to submit the declaration of presence?

-The module (modulo) can be found at this link dichiarazione-di-presenza-stranieri-pdf
+The module (modulo) to file the Italian declaration of presence can be found at this link dichiarazione-di-presenza-stranieri-pdf

-Declaration of presence submitted after 8 days.
+Declaration of presence in Italy submitted after 8 days.
 What happens?

 Failure to submit the declaration of presence within 8 days of entering Italy may result in the expulsion of the foreigner, unless the delay was due to force majeure.